BROADWAY TRAVEL TRADING AS INSPIRED LUXURY ESCAPES Terms and Conditions

 d. the transferee agrees to these booking conditions and all other terms of the contract between us.

-If you or any other member of your party decides to cancel your confirmed booking you must notify us in writing and this will only be effective from the date we receive it.
-We will notify you of the exact charges at the time of cancellation.
-If your booking is under our Low Deposit scheme please reference point 36.
+If you or any other member of your party decides to cancel your confirmed booking you must notify us in writing.
+Your notice of cancellation will only take effect when it is received in writing by us at our offices and will be effective from the date on which we receive it.
+If your booking is under our Low Deposit scheme, please refer to clause 1.

 Should one or more member of a party cancel, it may increase the per person holiday price of those still travelling and you will be liable to pay this increase.
 Since we incur costs in cancelling your arrangements, you will have to pay the cancellation charges as follows: